debutler266/Product-Color-Changer/HangmanProject/README.md

  Strings /// var placeKeep = 0;
     var countBack = ;

-   Strings in JS to keep organization and properly dispaly characters when there is over 15 characters on a single line.
+   Strings in JS to keep organization and properly display characters when there is over 15 characters on a single line.

-   Fuctions in place to run when user wins/loses.
+   Functions in place to run when user wins/loses.